KatG33/Website/README.md

 ## The explanation behind the choice of frameworks:
 I am utilising such dependencies as React for the frontend and Django for the backend.
 The reasons why I chose Django Python for the backend and React JavaScript for the frontend:

 1. This is a small to medium project that hasn't been fully planned out yet.
 Due to the fact that Django has plenty of built-in functionalities, it allows for fast and flexible development, enabling me to quickly adapt to additional ideas and changing requirements.
 2. Django has built-in Authentication and security features such as password encryption and data access control, which is a good start for a beginner web developer who does not know how to implement those features from scratch.
 3. Django does not utilise SQL for databases, but instead uses ORM.
 ORM has a much easier syntax and implementation than SQL.
 4. Both Django and React use popular and easy-to-learn languages.
 I am already familiar with Python.
-    5. Both React and Django have great modularity, which permits to reuse the code.
+5. Both React and Django have great modularity, which permits to reuse of the code.
 This will make the management and debugging of smaller components of the application much easier.